 More recently, a printer in Oneida County, N.Y., produced ballots for the 2012 presidential election with a significant misspelling.
 The printer omitted the “c” in President Barack Obama’s first name.
 The error was discovered just a few days before the election, incurring approximately $75,000 in reprinting costs.

 And in one of the costliest mistakes of all, NASA in 1962 destructed the Mariner 1 spacecraft after it veered off course due to a previously undetected error in its programming code.
 The craft was worth over $80 million.

 The Importance of Using a Professional Translation Company

 Whether it’s for a tattoo, a business proposal or an entire book, the words you choose are important and a reflection of you.
 Spelling mistakes and proofreading errors can have a lasting negative effect — if not on your bottom line, then perhaps your reputation.

-To mitigate spelling mistakes and achieve the comprehension you deserve, enlisting the services of a professional translation company will help you get the results you’re looking for.
+To mitigate spelling mistakes and achieve the comprehension you deserve, enlisting the services of a professional translation company like Accredited Language will help you get the results you’re looking for.